Son of Frankenstein

 Son of Frankenstein contains examples of:

-- Broad Strokes: This film appears to be based on a scenario where Henry dies at the end of Bride, but Elizabeth survives (either while pregnant or already having sons). (the original ending of Bride where Henry dies would mean Elizabeth does, too) there are other things that don't quite gel with the previous film as well.
+- This film appears to be based on a scenario where Henry dies at the end of Bride, but Elizabeth survives (either while pregnant or already having sons).
+(The original ending of Bride where Henry dies would mean Elizabeth does, too) there are other things that don't quite gel with the previous film as well.

-- Drop the Hammer: Ygor tries to do this to the Baron.
-It doesn't end well for old Ygor.
+- Drop the Hammer: Ygor tries to attacke Baron with his smithing hammer when he comes looking for him.
+It doesn't end well for old Ygor, who gets shot where he stands.

 - Even Evil Has Standards: The Monster tries to drop Wolf's son into a sulfur pit as revenge for "killing" Ygor, but can't bring himself to go through with it.

-- Fainting: Amelia faints at the sight of the Monster.
+- Fainting: Amelia faints at the sight of the Monster when he comes to kidnap Wolf's son.

 - For Science!: Wolf's reason to heal the Monster.
 He also hopes to clear his family name by fixing the monster's brain, proving that his father had the right idea and just made a mistake.